joaoborges/dotfiles/README.md

 ### Directories:

 - nvim - for the nvim environment
-- tmux - for the tmus configurations
+- tmux - for the tmux configurations